avengers-p7/Avengers_P7_Documents/VCS/Design/Conclusion(Mono+Micro repo).md

 ***
 ## Conclusion

-In conclusion, a monorepo offers advantages like improved visibility, code sharing, and standardized practices for managing microservices.
-However, challenges include slower development cycles and potential complexities.
-To optimize monorepo usage, consider best practices such as selective builds, effective dependency management, and trunk-based development.
-The decision to adopt a monorepo should be based on a careful evaluation of specific needs and a balanced consideration of its benefits and challenges.
-Successful implementation requires a thoughtful approach and collaboration within the development team.
+Choosing a microrepo strategy for separate components offers flexibility and autonomy, aligning well with our requirements.
+This approach allows independent development and deployment, fostering scalability and streamlined processes.
+While a monorepo has its merits, the decision hinges on project size, complexity, and team structure.
+In our case, the microrepo approach suits our needs for agile development and component autonomy.
+Successful implementation demands thoughtful planning and collaboration within the development team.
 ***

 ## Contact Information